nataku6262/TaskScheduler/ReadMe.txt

 Added in error generation when the time is not provided in 24 hour clock.
 For Daily, Weekly and Monthly Schedule.

+File Existence confirmation & error gen - 02:50 24/11/2016

+Added in validation to cofirm that the batch file exists in the defined directory and to generate an error if it is absent.

+DAY OF WEEK CHECK -- 10:35 26/11/2016

+Added in check for day entered in weekly schedule task function

+NEXT - Monthly day check (1-31) - what does windows do when 31 entered for months with only 30 days?